supplefrog/linked-blog-md/publish/MySQL (Admin).md

   `rpm -K pkg.rpm`

-3. Use package manager to install packages
+3. Use package manager to install packages from dir

 - Automatically installs binaries or libraries in respective directories
-- include additional files for compatibility compared to generic archive e.g. Systemd service file configured to initialize server on first start
+- Includes additional files for compatibility compared to generic archive e.g. Systemd service file configured to initialize server on first start

 ### Dependency Tree